shrinerb/shrine/doc/direct_s3.md

 )
 ```

-Note that due to DNS propagation it may take some time for update of the CORS
+Note that due to DNS propagation it may take some time for the CORS update to
-settings to be applied.
+be applied.

 ## File hash